lylek/vintage-basic/README.txt

 To compile:

-runhaskell Setup.lhs configure
+runhaskell Setup.hs configure
-runhaskell Setup.lhs build
+runhaskell Setup.hs build

+To run unit tests:

+runhaskell Setup.hs test

 To install:

-runhaskell Setup.lhs install
+runhaskell Setup.hs install

 You can then run the resulting program as